Family Medical Leave

 Reduced work schedule/intermittent leave

-Although most leaves will be taken in a single block of time, in certain medically necessary circumstances (e.g., care of a sick family member, medical appointments, mental health appointments, chemotherapy, recovery periods), the employee may be permitted to work reduced schedules or take their leave in separate blocks of time.
+Although most leaves will be taken in a single block of time, in certain circumstances (e.g., care of a sick family member, medical appointments, mental health appointments, chemotherapy, recovery periods), the employee may be permitted to work reduced schedules or take their leave in separate blocks of time.
 This time off will be treated in the same manner as other FML.
-In these special cases, the college may explore options to transfer the employee to another position with equivalent pay and benefits that better accommodates the employee’s periods of leave.
+In these cases, the college may explore options to transfer the employee to another position with equivalent pay and benefits that better accommodate the employee’s periods of leave.
 Only the time actually taken will be charged against the employee’s FML entitlement.

 Substituting paid leave